 36. Always know how much cash you have in your bank account.
 That way, you can avoid overdraft fees.

-35. Buy plane tickets way in advance.
+35. Buy plane tickets for leisure trips way in advance.
 Last-minute booking is almost always exorbitantly expensive.

 34. Give service-based gifts if you’re low on cash, such as a night of babysitting or pet-sitting, a cooked meal, or another thoughtful service.

-33. Don’t try to keep up with that one friend who always has the new “It” item—it’s a dangerous game.
+33. Don’t try to keep up with that one friend who always has the new “It” item—it’s a dangerous and very expensive game.